lovindata/interview-nba5years/README.md

 - Clone the project to your `directory`
 - From your `directory`, run `cd interview-nba5years` a first time
 - Install the requirements with `pip install -r requirements.txt`
-- From your `directory`, run `cd interview-nba5years` a second time
+- From `directory/interview-nba5years`, run `cd interview-nba5years` a second time
 - Then run `uvicorn restapi:app --reload`
 - From a web navigator go to `http://127.0.0.1:8000/docs`
 - Happy coding! 😊😊😊